voliathon/FFXI/README.md

    - Alternate weapons using Ctrl + F8
    - Alternate gear using Ctrl + F9
    - Idris, Maxentius, Marin Staff +1, Bunzi's Rod Build
    - Function to properly handle all scenarios of Weather and/or Weatherstorm Magic in regards to equipping Hachirin-no-obi.
 There is an echo for weather intensity and what bonus is obtained when casting elemental magic
+   - Entrust Logic for Solstice
 - **[Black Mage](https://github.com/voliathon/FFXI/blob/main/GearSwap-Azureus/blm.lua) lua script**
    - Alternate weapons using Ctrl + F8
    - Alternate gear using Ctrl + F9